Amdrel/jamiekuppens.com/content/post/dependency-management-in-go-is-no-longer-painful.md

 With the release of Go 1.5, an experimental environment variable called `GO15VENDOREXPERIMENT` was added to solve this problem.
 The only problem is that it's not enabled by default so you have to make it clear to contributors it's required.
-With the upcoming release of Go 1.6, vendoring is now enabled by default and is now considered stable.
+With the upcoming release of Go 1.6 vendoring is now enabled by default and considered stable.

 Vendoring allows Go projects to put dependencies in directory called `vendor`, and these dependencies can be referenced using the traditional method.